 Neptunus provides social distancing facilities for Lancing College pupils

-Lancing College, an independent boarding and day school in southern England, appointed Neptunus to provide two temporary facilities which are being used as a canteen and an additional classroom to comply with the rules of social distancing.
+Lancing College, an independent boarding and day school in southern England, appointed Neptunus to provide two facilities which are being used as a temporary canteen and an additional temporary classroom to comply with the rules of social distancing.
 The facilities will be in place for six months until February 2021.